smart-on-fhir/fhir-bulk-data-docs/export.md

 ---
 ### Bulk Data Status Request:

-After a bulk data request has been started, clients can poll the url provided in the ```Content-Location``` header, using any access token valid at the initial `$export` endpoint, to obtain the status of the request.
+After a bulk data request has been started, the client MAY poll the URI provided in the ```Content-Location``` header.
+The request MUST include a valid access token in the ```Authorization``` header (i.e., ```Authorization:  Bearer {{token}}```).
+See the Security Considerations section above.

-Note: Clients should follow an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) approach when polling for status.
-Servers may supply a [Retry-After header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) with a http date or a delay time in seconds.
-When provided, clients should use this information to inform the timing of future polling requests.
-If a client is polling too frequently, the server should respond with a `429` status code in addition to a Retry-After header, and optionally an OperationOutcome with further explanation.
+Note: Clients SHOULD follow an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) approach when polling for status.
+Servers SHOULD supply a [Retry-After header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) with a http date or a delay time in seconds.
+When provided, clients SHOULD use this information to inform the timing of future polling requests.
+Servers SHOULD keep an accounting of status queries received from a given client, and if a client is polling too frequently, the server SHOULD respond with a `429 Too Many Requests` status code in addition to a Retry-After header, and optionally a FHIR OperationOutcome resource with further explanation.
+If excessively frequent status queries persist, the server MAY return a `429 Too Many Requests` status code and terminate the session.

-Note: The ```Accept``` header for this request should be ```application/json```.
-In the case that errors prevent the export from completing, the response will contain a JSON-encoded FHIR OperationOutcome resource.
+Note: When requesting status, the client SHOULD use an ```Accept``` header for indicating content type  ```application/json```.
+In the case that errors prevent the export from completing, the server SHOULD respond with  a JSON-encoded FHIR OperationOutcome resource.

 #### Endpoint